cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 Can you ensure the arguments passed to the Book constructor are properly **pre-processed**?

 ---
-- Lines 18-21:
-  Using descriptive and consistent suffixes (like `El`, `Input`, `Btn`, `Form`, etc.) for variables that store DOM elements can improve code readability and maintainability.

 - Lines 82, 102:
   - Are the values assigned to these `id` attributes unique?
   - Is there any need to assign an id attribute to either buttons?

-- Line 76:
-  - The current method of assigning book titles to HTML elements can cause display issues if a title contains special character sequences like `<i>`.

 - Can you suggest a more consistent naming convention for the variables representing the two buttons, currently named `changeBut` and `delButton`?

-Did you notice that the two variables, `changeBut` and `delButton`, use different naming conventions?

 ---
 The alert message is shown before the book is actually deleted; the deletion only occurs after the alert dialog is dismissed.
 This introduces a risk that the operation may not complete (e.g., if the user closes the browser before dismissing the alert).